-HHSC reserves the right to disallow all or part of a plan that it deems inappropriate.
-Any such payments are subject to audit, and must comply with UMCM Chapter 6.
+HHSC reserves the right to disallow all or part of a plan that it deems not to be Allowable Expenses in the MCO's FSRs.
+Employee incentive payments are subject to audit and must conform to Chapter 6 of Exhibit C.